jacob670/jacob670/README.md

     - Parsed the dataset and creating a relational database model in MySQL to allow querying
     - Created a MySQL relational database model from parsing and converting the dataset values
   - *Data Visualization*
-    - Created a variety of different visualizations including charts, scatterplots, and histograms using the Matplotlib library
+    - Created a variety of different visualizations including charts, scatterplots, and histograms using Matplotlib and Seaborn
   - *Data Analysis*
     - Performed data analysis techniques including regression analysis and cross-tabulation
   - Created and answered commonly asked questions individuals may have about swimming